chrisknox97/world_weather_analysis/README.md

 ## Summary

-### Making API calls can be a quick and efficent method to retrieving compiled and stored data to which you can use for further analysis and visual depiction.
+### Making API calls can be a quick and efficent method to retrieving compiled and stored cloud data in a matter of seconds.
+As such it represents integral tools for data analysts for for throrough and brisk analysis, with ``Google APIs`` proving especially usualful for vidual depiction of locational data.